-© Copyright 2022 HP Development Company, L.P.
+© Copyright 2023 HP Development Company, L.P.

 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, and Pentium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+The terms HDMI, HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Intel, Celeron, and Pentium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 The microSD logo and microSD are trademarks of SD-3C LLC.
-USB Type-C[®] and USB-C[®] are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
-Miracast® is a registered trademark of Wi-Fi Alliance
+USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.
+Miracast® is a registered trademark of Wi-Fi Alliance.